microsoft/Broadcast-Development-Kit/docs/how-to-run-the-solution-in-azure/add_service.md

 |----------------------------------------|-------------------------------------------------------------------------------------|
 | webAppUrl                              | This is the [Web App](web_app_and_app_service_plan.md) service in Azure URL where the Management API was deployed      |

-In the authorization tab, select `Bearer Token` for `Type` and add the authorization token in the corresponding input.
+In the authorization tab, select `Bearer Token` for `Type` and add the authorization token in the corresponding `Token` input.

 ![Postman authorization header](./images/postman_add_service_auth_header.png)

+To get the authorization token for the Management API resource you can follow the steps described in this [document](authorization_token.md).

 In the header tab, add (if it does not exist) a new key `Content-Type` with the value `application/json`.